ClaireGyn/BibTeXManager/README.md

 ## License

 `BibTeXManager` is released under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact